Criticism of Twelver Shia Islam: Corruption of the Quran

 Twelvers are often criticised by Sunnis for believing that the Quran was altered by the Sahaba (companions of Muhammad).
 Groups such as the Deobandis accuse Twelvers of believing that the complete version of the original Quran is in the possession of their 12th Imam.
 Twelvers are also accused of believing that the present Quran is omitted of the verses which support the Imamate of Ali because Caliph Uthman removed them during his compilation of the book — noting the incompatibility of the belief that the codification and propagation of the Quran was truthfully undertaken by the Sahaba, who, in Shi'ite tradition, represent the earliest people to take the Caliphate from its rightful claimants and to have corrupted the religion of Islam.
 As a result, such Sunni groups reject the Shi'ite defense that they believe in the same Quran as Sunnis, accusing Shi'ites of lying in line with their practice of taqiyyah so as not to expose themselves to the certain Sunni backlash.

+In reality, the Twelver consensus rejecting tahrif (corruption of the Quran) is not a modern development but is rooted in classical Shia scholarship.
+Classical pillars of Twelver theology including Shaykh al-Saduq (d.
+991 CE), Sharif al-Murtaza (d.
+1044 CE), and Shaykh al-Tusi (d.
+1067 CE) explicitly documented and upheld the position that the Quran as it exists today is complete, uncorrupted, and identical to what was revealed to Muhammad.
+Sharif al-Murtaza in particular considered the integrity of the Quranic text to be a matter of decisive consensus (ijma) among Shia scholars, comparable in certainty to the historical transmission of other well-established facts.
+The mainstream Twelver position holds that while certain companions may have possessed personal annotated copies of the Quran containing commentary and contextual notes, this does not imply that the revealed text itself was altered or omitted.

-Most of Shi'ites nowadays believe that nothing have been omitted or added to the Quran, however, traces of earlier views can be found in some books of Shi'ite ahadith like Bihar al-Anwar.
-The contemporary Shi'ite scholar Abu al-Qasim al-Khoei states that even if the Book of Ali (a copy of Quran written by Ali containing Ali's commentary, which sometimes is called the Book of Ali) incorporated additions that are not part of the existing Quran, this does not mean that these additions comprised parts of the Quran, and have been dropped from it due to alteration.
-Rather, these additions were interpretations or explanations of what God was saying, or were in the form of revelations from God, explaining the intention of the verses in the Quran.
+The contemporary Shi'ite scholar Abu al-Qasim al-Khoei states that even if the Book of Ali (a copy of the Quran written by Ali containing Ali's commentary, which is sometimes called the Book of Ali) incorporated additions that are not part of the existing Quran, this does not mean that these additions comprised parts of the Quran that were dropped due to alteration.
+Rather, these additions were interpretations or explanations of what God was saying, or were in the form of revelations from God explaining the intention of the verses in the Quran.
 These additions were not part of the Quran and not part of what the Messenger of God was commanded to convey to the Muslim community.
+Traces of earlier minority views on this question can be found in some books of Shi'ite ahadith such as Bihar al-Anwar, however these views have never represented the mainstream Twelver theological position and have been explicitly rejected by the majority of Shia jurists and theologians across history.